-Famous for their fabric installations, Christo and Jeanne-Claude have created some of the most compelling artworks of the 20th century, and by wrapping Berlin’s Reichstag, helped a nation step out from the past.
+Renowned for their fabric installations, Christo and Jeanne-Claude have crafted some of the most captivating artworks of the 20th century.
+Their wrapping of Berlin’s Reichstag contributed to the nation’s transition away from its historical past.

-In New York in the 1970s a private art collector received a package from his dealer.
-He untied the wrapping and found nothing inside it.
-In fury he telephoned his dealer and complained, ‘The package is empty.
-Are you trying to rip me off?’
+In New York during the 1970s, a private art collector received a package from his dealer.
+Upon untying the wrapping, he discovered it contained nothing.
+Enraged, he called his dealer and accused, “The package is empty.
+Are you attempting to deceive me?”

 ‘Listen to me,’ said the dealer, taking a deep breath.
 ‘Tie the package back together very carefully.
 It’s a Christo.’

-As well as small packages and drawings, Christo – and his partner Jeanne-Claude – have created unique environmental works of art, for example surrounding eleven islands in Miami’s Biscayne Bay in floating pink polypropylene, wrapping the oldest bridge in Paris, Pont-Neuf, in sand-coloured fabric and running a 24-mile nylon fence across Sonoma and Marin counties in California.
+In addition to crafting small packages and drawings, Christo, along with his partner Jeanne-Claude, has produced distinctive environmental works of art.
+Examples include encircling eleven islands in Miami’s Biscayne Bay with floating pink polypropylene, wrapping Paris’s oldest bridge, Pont-Neuf, in sand-colored fabric, and installing a 24-mile nylon fence across Sonoma and Marin counties in California.

-But did this remarkable project really have no deeper meaning?
-Is it true – as Jeanne-Claude said – that ‘Our art has absolutely no purpose, except to be a work of art.
-We do not give messages’?
+However, was this remarkable project truly devoid of deeper significance?
+As Jeanne-Claude asserted, is it accurate that “Our art has absolutely no purpose, except to be a work of art.
+We do not give messages”?

 Until 1995, the Reichstag stood as a somber symbol for many Berliners, representing the failure of German democracy.
 Kaiser Wilhelm II openly expressed disdain for the building, viewing it merely as a “talking shop.”
 Throughout the Weimar era, its effectiveness was undermined, contributing to the perception of a “republic without republicans.”